Youth and Teen Summer Camps

 Registration will open at 9 AM on June 18th.

 Youth Leadership Lab: College and Career Awareness Camp is a multi-day, virtual summer program for teens in grades 8 through 11 in the State of Texas.
 The 4-H and Youth Development Unit of the College of Agriculture and Human Sciences at Prairie View A&M University hosts this camp to introduce young people to Science, Technology, Engineering, and Math (STEM) careers in agriculture.
-There are two overarching goals of this program: 1) to increase the likelihood of youth to pursue enrollment in post-secondary education and 2) to provide an awareness of and encourage interest in pursuing careers in food, agriculture, natural resources, and human (FANH) careers.
-These goals are parallel to the mission of S.A.L.E., Inc. by focusing on educating and developing the youth of Texas for careers in agriculture.
+There are two overarching goals of this program: 1) to increase the likelihood of youth pursuing enrollment in post-secondary education, and 2) to provide an awareness of and encourage interest in pursuing careers in Food, Agriculture, and Natural Resources.

 Time: 9:00 AM- 4:00 PM